7. The Servant–Tyrant Parallelism

 The Servant is slain for others’ crimes.

-One suffers ignominy that is redemptive for his people while the other suffers irrevocable ignominy; one rules with tyranny that comes to an end while the other reigns in peace that has no end; one is put to death for his own crimes while the other is put to death for the crimes of his people; one leaves no offspring behind while the other has everlasting offspring; one receives no burial for his corpse while the other receives a proper burial; and so forth, verse by verse.
+One suffers ignominy that is redemptive for his people while the other suffers ignominy that is irrevocable; one rules through tyranny that has an end while the other reigns in peace that has no end; one is put to death for his own crimes while the other is put to death for the crimes of his people; one leaves no offspring behind while the other has everlasting offspring; one receives no burial for his corpse while the other receives a proper burial; and so forth, verse by verse.

-The Servant–Tyrant Parallelism reveals many ideas not explored here that are important to the dynamics of God’s relationship with his people and the role served by the powers of evil.
-While the latter pose opposition, they also provide the means for spiritual ascent when God empowers his people over them.
-As exemplars of righteousness and wickedness, this structure’s archetypal figures teach many spiritual concepts imperative for humanity to learn.
+The Servant–Tyrant Parallelism contains many ideas unexplored here that illustrate the dynamics of God’s relationship with his people and the role played by the forces of evil.
+While wicked entities pose opposition, they also provide the means for spiritual ascent when God empowers his people over them.
+As exemplars of righteousness and wickedness, this structure’s archetypal figures teach profound concepts that are imperative for God’s people to comprehend.

 Keep Reading